mtmorgan/mtmorgan.github.io/_posts/2024-10-28-boogie-woogie.markdown

 See the companion [Boogie Woogie Bubble][] post.

-In addition to [p5][], I use the [stdlib][] javascript library (to binomial random deviates, and to sample the population).
-I also needed to learn how to integrate a p5 canvas into the jekyll static site generator (basically, adding an 'assets' folder to the root of the site, with javascript scripts and libraries, and inserting `<script>` and `<div>` tags into the markdown for this page).
+In addition to [p5][], I use the [stdlib][] javascript library (for binomial random deviates, and to sample the population).
+I also needed to learn how to integrate a p5 canvas into the jekyll static site generator (adding an 'assets' folder to the root of the site with javascript scripts and libraries, and inserting `<script>` and `<div>` tags into the markdown for this page).
 Here's the Boogie Woogie [javascript][].